pulumi/docs/content/docs/guides/crossguard/configuration.md

 ### Enforcement Level

 The Policy SDK will automatically make the enforcement levels of all policies configurable.
-You can configure the enforcement level for all policies in a Policy Pack or configure it for each individual policy level.
-The top level enforcement level under `all` will override the existing enforcement levels of all policies in the Policy Pack.
-A configured enforcement level for a specific policy will override the policy's existing enforcement level as well as the top level configured enforcement level.
+You can configure the enforcement level for all policies in a Policy Pack or configure it for each individual policy.
+The top-level enforcement level under `all` will override the existing enforcement levels of all policies in the Policy Pack.
+A configured enforcement level for a specific policy will override the policy's existing enforcement level as well as the top-level configured enforcement level.

 In the example configuration below, all policies in the Policy Pack would be `disabled` with the exception of the `a-policy` policy, which would be `mandatory`.